sciactive/nephele/packages/nephele-serve/README.md

   --s3-access-key <access-key>               The S3 access key.
   --s3-secret-key <secret-key>               The S3 secret key.
   --s3-bucket <bucket-name>                  The S3 bucket.
+  --nymph                                    Use Nymph adapter for a deduplicated file system.
+(Not compatible with home/user directories, .htpasswd auth, S3, or encryption.)
+  --nymph-jwt-secret <jwt-secret>            A random string to use as the JWT secret for the Nymph user setup app.
+  --nymph-rest-path <rest-path>              The path to use for the Nymph rest server used by the user setup app.
+(Defaults to "/!nymph".)
+  --nymph-setup-path <setup-path>            The path to use for the Nymph user setup app.
+(Defaults to "/!users".)
+  --no-nymph-registration                    Don't allow new user registration through the Nymph user setup app.
+  --nymph-export <filename>                  Export the Nymph database to a NEX file.
+  --nymph-import <filename>                  Import the Nymph database from a NEX file.
+  --nymph-db-driver <db_driver>              The type of the DB driver to use.
+(Can be "mysql", "postgres", or "sqlite".
+Defaults to "sqlite").
+  --nymph-mysql-host <host>                  The MySQL host if the DB driver is "mysql".
+(Defaults to "localhost".)
+  --nymph-mysql-port <port>                  The MySQL port if the DB driver is "mysql".
+(Defaults to 3306.)
+  --nymph-mysql-database <database>          The MySQL database if the DB driver is "mysql".
+(Defaults to "nymph".)
+  --nymph-mysql-username <username>          The MySQL username if the DB driver is "mysql".
+(Defaults to "nymph".)
+  --nymph-mysql-password <password>          The MySQL password if the DB driver is "mysql".
+(Defaults to "password".)
+  --nymph-mysql-prefix <prefix>              The MySQL table prefix if the DB driver is "mysql".
+(Defaults to "nymph_".)
+  --nymph-postgres-host <host>               The PostgreSQL host if the DB driver is "postgres".
+(Defaults to "localhost".)
+  --nymph-postgres-port <port>               The PostgreSQL port if the DB driver is "postgres".
+(Defaults to 5432.)
+  --nymph-postgres-database <database>       The PostgreSQL database if the DB driver is "postgres".
+(Defaults to "nymph".)
+  --nymph-postgres-username <username>       The PostgreSQL username if the DB driver is "postgres".
+(Defaults to "nymph".)
+  --nymph-postgres-password <password>       The PostgreSQL password if the DB driver is "postgres".
+(Defaults to "password".)
+  --nymph-postgres-prefix <prefix>           The PostgreSQL table prefix if the DB driver is "postgres".
+(Defaults to "nymph_".)
+  --nymph-sqlite-cache-size <kilobytes>      The SQLite cache size to maintain in memory.
+(Defaults to 100MB).
+  --nymph-sqlite-prefix <prefix>             The SQLite table prefix if the DB driver is "sqlite".
+(Defaults to "nymph_".)
   --no-update-check                          Don't check for updates.
   --help                                     display help for command